danbudris/trafficSniffer/README.md

 This will start the traffic sniffer, on port 80, and the report thread.
 The traffic sniffer will continuously sniff traffic while the report thread will display and update-in-place a traffic report to standardout every 10 seconds.

+To exit the application, use a keyboard interrupt -- `ctrl + c`.
+The `curses` library may cause your terminal to behave strangely, including blank input.
+Enter the command `reset` to reset the stdout pipe.

 ## Run the Unit Test
 From the project root: `sudo python -m unittest tests.anomalyDetectionTests`